ansible/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 #.
 Write test cases to test the error conditions ( negative scenarios).
 #.
 Check the  value of ``changed`` and ``commands`` keys in every test case.

-Unit test cases are run as part of the Zuul CI.
-Unit test suites are run on the latest python version supported by the CI setup.
+We run all unit test cases on our Zuul test suite, on the latest python version supported by our CI setup.

-Use the :ref:`same procedure <using_zuul_resource_modules>` as the integration tests to view the Zuul unit tests reports and logs.
+Use the :ref:`same procedure <using_zuul_resource_modules>` as the integration tests to view Zuul unit tests reports and logs.

 See  :ref:`unit module testing <testing_units_modules>` for general unit test details.